 Sleeping Bag Liners

 Lokandas (which offer real budget accommodation) rarely change the bedding so we really benefited from having our sleeping bag liners.
 I tucked my head into the pillow compartment which meant that none of me had to touch the pillows or covers provided.
 The only nuisance is rolling them back up everyday but if it meant I was less likely to get bed bugs, so be it.

-I’m not a massive fan of DEET and I certainly would never put this directly onto my skin, however I did spray it on my sleeping bag liner to prevent the mosquitos from circling round my head all night.
+I’m not a massive fan of DEET and I certainly would never put this directly onto my skin, however, I did spray it on my sleeping bag liner to prevent the mosquitos from circling around my head all night.
 I only used this product in Port Sudan (on the bottom of my jeans) and in Karima on my sleeping bag.
 Mosquitos are a problem in Sudan but they weren’t everywhere.

-Organic Fragrance Free Wet Wipes
+Organic Fragrance-Free Wet Wipes

 I chose these wet wipes because they don’t contain any BPAs OR benzoate products.
-They’re organic, fragrance free, toxin free, biodegradable, the pack is 50% carbon neutral and they contain aloe vera.
+They’re organic, fragrance-free, toxin-free, biodegradable, the pack is 50% carbon neutral and they contain aloe vera.
 Sudan does not benefit from good trash or recycling collection so I wanted to know that whatever I used would have minimal impact to me & the environment.

 Most places in Sudan still have Turkish squat toilets.
 Whilst some benefit from a douche attached, most don’t.
-None of us like to drip dry, so I’d recommend always having a toilet roll in your bag.
+None of us likes to drip dry, so I’d recommend always having a toilet roll in your bag.
 We like ‘Who Gives A Crap’ because the rolls are made from recycled paper and are fully biodegradable.
 Remember there’s no nice sewer system in Sudan!

 Add This Post To Pinterest